Radiation Therapy

 Is radiation therapy CRA eligible?

 Yes.
-Radiation therapy qualifies as an eligible medical expense under the METC.
-It falls under paragraph 118.2(2)(a) as a therapeutic medical service provided by a medical practitioner, and under paragraph 118.2(2)(e) when received as part of hospital services.
+Radiation therapy qualifies under paragraph 118.2(2)(a) of the Income Tax Act as a medical service provided by a licensed medical practitioner, and under paragraph 118.2(2)(e) when received as part of hospital services.

 Can I claim radiation therapy through my HSA?